Social Security Disability Claims Lawyer in Plano, Texas

 Some people may go through the whole disability claims process only to find out weeks later through a letter from the SSA that their application was rejected or postponed.
 This can happen because the person did not include a vital document, through insurance bad faith tactics, or the person simply did not meet the full requirements of the SSA program.
 Knowing the requirements, what bad faith insurance looks like, and what steps you can take if your disability application was denied can all help secure the Plano disability benefits you need.

 You can also work with an experienced Plano Social Security Disability Lawyer by contacting the Brad Thomas Law Office at (972) 863-2367 in Plano for a consultation today.
-We can help you figure out why your application was rejected and whether any legal steps can be taken to secure your disability benefits.
+I can help you figure out why your application was rejected and whether any legal steps can be taken to secure your disability benefits.